 You've built a visually appealing WordPress website that clearly communicates your business, value and offering.
-You've integrated WooCommerce into your online stores functionality and you're ready to begin accepting payments and dive into the world of e-commence - but you're finding that your customers are getting stuck at the point of conversion.
+You've integrated WooCommerce into your online store's functionality and you're ready to begin accepting payments and dive into the world of e-commence - but you're finding that your customers are getting stuck at the point of conversion.
 They seem to be dropping items into their cart left, right and centre, but not many are taking that final step and purchasing your product.

 Shopping cart abandonment is defined as "When customers put items in a cart but leave the site before buying".
 This is a common scenario for many online retailers, in fact, the average shopping cart abandonment rate is hovering around the 70% mark - yep, 7/10 customers make it all the way to the cart and change their mind at the last moment!
-Typically, a spike in abandon cart rates suggest that there's a barrier between your customer and making a purchase.
+Typically, a spike in abandoned cart rates suggests that there's a barrier between your customer and making a purchase.
 This could be anything from poorly designed landing pages, technical difficulty with a payment gateway, to web design problems or a lack of social proof to 'legitimise' your site.

 So, what can you do if you notice your eCommerce store abandon cart rates sneaking upwards?

-Fortunately, through understanding the psychology behind your customers' purchasing decisions and making a few simple tweaks and changes to your checkout processes, you'll be able to increase your chances of converting sales and increasing that all important bottom line.
+Fortunately, through understanding the psychology behind your customers' purchasing decisions and making a few simple tweaks and changes to your checkout processes, you'll be able to increase your chances of converting sales and increasing that all-important bottom line.
 Here are our top eight tips!

 1. Offer to create an account after purchase

 According to Business Insider consumer research data, one of the most common reasons that customers don't complete the online shopping process is because they're forced into registering or creating an account before being able to complete an order.
-Marketing 101 says that collecting your customer's email address and adding them to your database is the best way to enroll them for email marketing and continue to sell to them - which is true - but the trick is to add them to your database after you've made the first sale.
+Marketing 101 says that collecting your customer's email addresses and adding them to your database is the best way to enrol them for email marketing and continue to sell to them - which is true - but the trick is to add them to your database after you've made the first sale.